Where special becomes everyday

 That's all we set out to do.

-The texture is different.
+The feel is different.

 Stainless steel clad in jet black.
 Every time your gaze falls to your hands, your usual dining table transforms a little.
 Once you experience it, there's no going back.